YukiElectronics/ha-brunata/README.md

 ---

 This integration allows Home Assistant to read meter values from the [Brunata Online][brunata] Portal.
-Brunata is a "IoT-enabled" utilities provider that's part of the "Minol-ZENNER Group", mostly providing utilities to housing cooperatives in the EEA
+Brunata is an IoT-enabled utilities provider that's part of the Minol-ZENNER Group, mostly providing utilities to housing cooperatives in the EEA

 ### ✨ Planned Features